BTELNYY/SocketNetworking/README.md

  * A Network Invocation is a call to run a method on another object somewhere.
  * To define one, you will need to create a new instance method on either the `NetworkClient` or a Registered `INetworkObject`.
 These methods have 2 parts, the method itself, and the attribute.
 The method itself can have any return type (assuming you can serialize it) and must have either a `NetworkHandle` or `NetworkClient` as its first parameter, all additional parameters can be anything serializable.
  * You will now need the attribute `NetworkInvokableAttribute`.
 The first parameter is the direction, this is important.
 Any = Anywhere, Client = Server-Bound packets only, Server = Client-Bound packets only.

+### PacketListener
+ * A Packet Listener is a method which allows the capture of packets addressed to the `INetworkObject` or `NetworkClient` its on.
+ * To create one, create a method of any security level and have the arguments as the Packet you want to capture and a `NetworkHandle`.
+ * Now place an attribute, The `PacketListenerAttribute`.
+You will need to provide a few arguments.
+First, the type of the Packet you are listening for.
+(Hint, use `typeof()`.)
+Secondly, you will need to specify the direction, it works the same as the NetworkInvokableAttribute.
+Any = Anywhere, Client = Server-Bound packets only, Server = Client-Bound packets only.